humbertocsjr/osdevkit/readme.md

 This development kit is focused on retrocomputers, running natively on target machines as well as on modern computers.

-**INFO:** This version is missing last step of assembling, will be uploaded on the night of 09/1/2023

 Tools included
 --------------